 There are, however, several approaches to take in order to minimize your risk:

-- The best course of action is often to detect and prevent customers from running your software in a virtual machine environment.
+- One course of action is to detect and prevent customers from running your software in a virtual machine environment.

 - In addition to automating online software activation, require periodic license validation with a central license server to allow license transfer and revocation.

-- For customers who require running your software in a virtual machine, you could create a special build of your software that allows it at a higher price point to offset the risk of the users cloning the virtual machines.
+- For customers who require running your software in a virtual machine, you could license a special build of your software that is allowed to run in virtual machines, set a higher price point to offset the risk of the users cloning the virtual machines.

 Although the nature of virtualization presents challenges to enforcing license compliance, it is important that you address the potential risks by selecting a licensing solution with the functionality you will need.